 Once you have obtained your permit, you can begin contacting your local septic system service company for excavation and installation.
 Depending on your property and your septic system’s size, you can expect to spend at least $1500 to upwards of $3000.
 The number of piping connections within your home, as well as the ease at which they can be accessed, will also play a significant role.

 There are several types of septic tank systems to choose from, and most are dependent on the type of land your property rests on.
 Some systems, like the Mound System, are put in with the mound in mind.
 Mound systems often reside beneath a slope and use a series of risers and lids along with the help of gravity to dispose of waste.

 Community systems are also popular for shared septic tanks by closely related properties.
 They require more depth and extensive polyethylene-coated piping.

 Here are the common types of septic tank systems:

-Septic tanks are often made of fiberglass, plastic, concrete, or steel.
+They are often made of fiberglass, plastic, concrete, or steel.
 The septic tank itself is meant to hold waste and wastewater without eroding too quickly over time.
 Plastic tanks and concrete are the two most common types and have a wide variety of differences.
-However, if you are confused about the difference between a septic tank and a septic tank system, think of the entire unit as a cardiovascular system.
+However, if you are confused about the difference between a septic tank and a septic system, think of the entire unit as a cardiovascular system.
 The septic tank itself is the heart, and the piping and other features are the veins.

 Review of types of tanks to choose from: